Two white men in suit jackets with a black woman between them reviewing a document together.

 Our policy is to develop and maintain a sufficient network of high-quality service providers that meets member and community needs within available resources.
 Network participation means that you are listed in the Vaya Health Network Directory and are eligible for referrals from Vaya.
 This does not include providers serving a member under an out-of-network agreement.

-Vaya’s network providers are required to demonstrate cultural competency, use evidence-based and best practices, practice a commitment to care and treatment that improves member outcomes, adhere to ethical and responsible practices, robustly protect member rights and meet Vaya’s business, operational and network development needs.
+Vaya’s network providers are required to demonstrate cultural competency, use evidence-based and best practices, practice a commitment to care and treatment that improves member outcomes, adhere to ethical and responsible practices, robustly protect member rights, and meet Vaya’s business, operational, and network development needs.
 Vaya is committed to the achievement of positive outcomes for members, as well as member satisfaction.
-We depend on our network providers to offer high-quality services and demonstrate accountability for the wellbeing of Vaya Health members.
+We depend on our network providers to offer high-quality services and demonstrate accountability for the well-being of Vaya members.

-There is no right under federal or state law for any provider to participate in our closed provider network.
+There is no right under federal or state law for any provider to participate in the closed provider network.
 The only exceptions are for emergency services or when there is no network provider available to provide medically necessary covered services to a particular individual.
-Additional information, including Vaya’s selection and retention criteria, is included in our Provider Operations Manual.
+Additional information, including Vaya’s selection and retention criteria, is included in our Provider Operations Manual page.

 Access to Care

-Federal regulations require Vaya to maintain a network of providers sufficient in number, mix and geographic distribution to meet the needs of the anticipated number of Medicaid beneficiaries in our catchment area.
-The N.C.
-Department of Health and Human Services (DHHS) monitors the adequacy of our network through the annual Community Mental Health, Substance Use and Developmental Disability Services Network Adequacy and Accessibility Analysis, also known as the Gaps Analysis.
-The Gaps Analysis includes objective measures, such as geo-mapping, to analyze service access and availability throughout our catchment area, as well as input from member, family, provider and stakeholder surveys.
+Federal regulations require Vaya to maintain a network of providers sufficient in number, mix, and geographic distribution to meet the needs of the anticipated number of Medicaid beneficiaries in our region.
+The North Carolina Department of Health and Human Services monitors the adequacy of our closed provider network through the annual Community Mental Health, Substance Use and Developmental Disability Services Network Adequacy and Accessibility Analysis, also known as the Gaps Analysis.
+The Gaps Analysis includes objective measures, such as geo-mapping, to analyze service access and availability throughout our region, as well as input from member, family, provider, and stakeholder surveys.

 Most services will be available within 30-45 miles or 30-45 minutes driving time.
-There is a walk-in center located in every county we serve.
-However, because of insufficient demand and economy-of-scale factors, some specialty providers may be located outside this radius, or there may only be one provider available to deliver the needed service.
-We are not required to contract with providers beyond the number necessary to meet the needs of members.
+There is at least one walk-in center located in every county we serve.
+However, because of insufficient demand and economy-of-scale factors, some specialty providers may be located outside this radius, or there may be only one provider available to deliver the needed service.
+For closed network services, we are not required to contract with providers beyond the number necessary to meet the needs of members.